5 min read

 So, you’ve spotted a mistake.
 What now?

-Correcting Form I-9 errors is entirely possible, but it must be done in a way that’s transparent, timely, and compliant with the USCIS.
+Correcting Form I-9 errors is possible, but it must be done in a way that’s transparent, timely, and compliant with the USCIS.
 If you are ever audited, ICE will see your Form I-9 corrections as making a good faith effort to stay compliant.
-They prefer to have employers own up to their mistakes and take corrective steps.
+Here’s how to correct common I-9 mistakes:

 - Don’t Use White-Out or Obscure Original Entries